dirkleas/miditoyz/README.md

         },
     }
     ```
-    Notice the second example shows two different voicings based on voice preferences for two different styles of music, with different instruments.
-Don't worry, if you don't provide a mapping for every instrument voice used in the MIDI file you're streaming, it will default to the voice specified in the MIDI file.
+    Notice in this example, two different voicings are defined around two different styles of music, with different instruments.
+Don't worry, if you don't provide a mapping for every instrument voice used in the MIDI file you're streaming, it will default to the MIDI file voice.

-    Bringing it all together, I could them stream with my voice preferences via `miditoyz stream --music "stds.csv" --voicing "jazz standards"` to chill with some jazz standards, or `miditoyz stream --music "blues.csv" --voicing blues` to kick back to some blues.
+    Bringing it all together, you can stream your with your voice preferences via `miditoyz stream --music "stds.csv" --voicing "jazz standards"` to chill with some jazz standards, or `miditoyz stream --music "blues.csv" --voicing blues` to kick back to some blues.
 See how easy it is to marry voicing preferences and musical selections with complete precision?!
 1. If your computer includes multiple versions of Python, this project uses version 3x or greater.
 You may need to specifically refer to Python as `python3` to reference the correct version.
 1. Consider creating/activating a virtual environment for your repo clone using (e.g. `venv`, `pipenv`, `conda`, etc.) and adjusting the **Installation/Setup** per your own system administration preferences.